muminishmam/muminishmam.github.io/README.md

 The next step is to push(adding) your files to the repository.
 There are alternatives way to do this which includes pushing files through command line from your local machine or doing it directly through the browser.
 The steps below will demonstarate on how to add files directly through the browser.
 For those who would like to do it through the command line, follow these steps as provided in [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) and [here](https://docs.github.com/en/repositories/working-with-files/managing-files/adding-a-file-to-a-repository#adding-a-file-to-a-repository-using-the-command-line)

-Now, the steps to add files directly through browser:
+The steps to add files directly through browser:

 - First you need to change the name of your "resume.md" to "index.md"
 - Now go to the repository you made under "UserName.github.io"
 - Click on "Add file" and then "Upload files"
-- Now upload your "index.md" file to your repository by clicking "Commit changes"
+- Upload your "index.md" file to your repository by clicking "Commit changes"

-Now your resume is uploaded in online.
-You can take a look at it by visiting "UserName.github.io".
+Your resume has now been uploaded to the website.
+You may see it by visiting to "UserName.github.io."

 > Github is a distributed version control system.
 A distributed version control system, as mentioned by Etter in *Modern Technical Writing*, provides greater speed, permits offline work, and is preferable for parallel work on the same file.
 Because we set up a repository earlier, this is now accessible on github, where different individuals may work on the same file, such as the readme.md, and push their modifications.
 If a modification is made, the repository's owner will be able to first determine whether the change is essential.
 The modification will be verified by the person with the power to approve it, and the code will be changed.
 As a result, as Etter said, it is unquestionably better.
 Instead of waiting for a single person to make a modification, all participants may work on a file simultaneously without worrying about what the other may modify.